leo-le-07/cds-chat/README.md

 * [x] You can send many messages in the one time.
 The recipient will be see the number of messages he/she doesn't read.
 * [x] When the conversation dialog so long, it can scroll bottom automatically.
 I think it's a good UX for users
-* [x] I use ActionCable to create a unique channel for 2 users for chatting.
-This feature requires redis installation.
-However, I can't verify my credit account on heroku so I can't install **redistogo** addon.
-In the end of the day, it only works on my local machine :)
+* [x] I use ActionCable to create a websocket channel for 2 users for chatting.
+However, this is still a basic feature because ActionCable can't access the session to get the current_user.
+So it leads to the consequence that I can't detect when a user come or out the connection of the reservation channel.
 * [x] I think it becomes a chat app better when I merge the incoming and sent messages in to one page

 ## Video Walkthrough